gliptak/lecture-source-py/source/rst/optgrowth.rst

 It's not too hard to show that a :math:`v^*`-greedy policy exists (see  `EDTC <http://johnstachurski.net/edtc.html>`__, theorem 10.1.11 if you get stuck).

-Hence at least one optimal policy exists.
+Hence, at least one optimal policy exists.

 Our problem now is how to compute it.